Clarkson University: Campus

-Student activities

 Athletics

 Clarkson's athletic teams are known collectively as the Golden Knights.
 There are 20 varsity athletic teams.
 Except for the men's and women's alpine and nordic skiing, all of these teams compete in the NCAA.

 While Clarkson is an NCAA Division III school, both the men's and women's ice hockey teams compete in Division I, with both teams playing in the ECAC.
 The men's team is a traditional power in the ECAC.
 They have won 6 ECAC Tournament Championships, most recently in 2019.
 Clarkson's most recent NCAA tournament was as the number two seed in the 2019 NCAA Northeast Regional, where they lost in overtime to the University of Notre Dame, 3–2, in the 1st round.

-The women's team is far younger, beginning play in 2003, than the men's team, although they too have become an ECAC power.
-The team has appeared in every tournament since entering the ECAC in 2004 and have appeared in four NCAA tournaments, winning the 2018 edition, 2017 edition and 2014 edition, the first three NCAA titles won by the school, the first NCAA ice hockey title won by a school in St. Lawrence County, and the first Division I NCAA championship won by a school from the North Country.
+The women's team has appeared in every tournament since entering the ECAC in 2004 and has appeared in four NCAA tournaments, winning the 2018 edition, 2017 edition, and 2014 edition, the first three NCAA titles won by the school, the first NCAA ice hockey title won by a school in St. Lawrence County, and the first Division I NCAA championship won by a school from the North Country.

 Other Division III varsity teams compete in the Liberty League conference and include baseball, men's and women's basketball, men's and women's cross country, men's golf, men's and women's lacrosse, men's and women's soccer, softball, men's and women's swimming, and women's volleyball.

-The men and women's alpine skiing and nordic skiing teams compete in the MacConnell Division of the Eastern Collegiate Ski Conference (ECSC), within the United States Collegiate Ski and Snowboard Association (USCSA).
-They are top contenders almost every year within their division and even conference, and have consistently qualified for the annual USCSA National Championships numerous times.
-In 2019, the Women's Nordic Team were USCSA National Champions and the Men placed second.
+The men's and women's alpine skiing and Nordic skiing teams compete in the MacConnell Division of the Eastern Collegiate Ski Conference (ECSC) within the United States Collegiate Ski and Snowboard Association (USCSA).
+They are top contenders in their division and conference almost every year and have consistently qualified for the annual USCSA National Championships numerous times.
+In 2019, the women's Nordic team was the USCSA national champion, and the men placed second.

-Other non-varsity clubs include men's and women's ice hockey, men's lacrosse, men's and women's rugby union, men's soccer, men's bowling, combined men's and women's crew, and ultimate frisbee.
+Other non-varsity clubs include men's and women's ice hockey, men's lacrosse, men's and women's rugby union, men's soccer, combined men's and women's crew, and ultimate frisbee.
 Clarkson's combined men's and women's club racquetball team won the Division II title at the USRA National Tournament in 2005.
 In 2010, the school started a club football team.

 "The Golden Knight" is the university's hockey mascot, which can be seen at hockey games waving the Clarkson flag.
 The nickname "Golden Knights" was first suggested in an editorial of the October 28, 1950 issue of the Clarkson Integrator, and was in use by the following month.